 - Pepper spray is generally regarded to be the most distressing to experience.

 - Using pepper spray irresponsibly can incur criminal or civil liability.

 Self-Defense Pepper Spray

 I get e-mail questions all the time about the effectiveness of tear gas for self-defense.
-The answer is that tear gas is very effective in the hands of a trained person.
-Tear gas is considered a “non-lethal” personal self-defense device.
+The answer is that pepper spray is very effective in the hands of a trained person.
+Pepper spray is considered a “non-lethal” personal self-defense device.
 However, chemical sprays have caused death, under certain conditions.
 Also, beware that these items may be illegal in some states and cannot be carried onto airplanes and certain buildings.